YASHGUPTA2611/Exploratory-Data-analysis-projects/README.md

 Hope you like it.

-1. Life expectancy analysis :-
+1. LIFE EXPECTANCY ANALYSIS :-

 Had done Statistical Analysis on factors influencing Life Expectancy.